PM Modi launches India's first international bullion exchange in Gujarat - ExBulletin

 PM Modi launches India’s first international bullion exchange in Gujarat

+In addition, the Prime Minister also pointed out that the country accounts for 40% share of real-time digital payments globally.
+“We are the industry leader,” he said.

+Apart from this, Modi has also launched the NSE IFSC-SGX Connect platform.
+Under this system, all Nifty derivatives orders placed by Singapore Exchange Limited (SGX) members will be routed and matched on the NSE-IFSC order matching and trading platform.
+The Connect platform will enhance derivatives market liquidity at GIFT-IFSC.

-Prime Minister Narendra Modi launched India’s first international bullion exchange in Gandhinagar on Friday.
-He also laid the foundation stone for the headquarters building of the International Financial Services Centers Authority, Gandhinagar.
+The Prime Minister will also lay the foundation stone for the headquarters building of the International Financial Services Centers Authority.

+Gujarat Chief Minister Bhupendra Patel, Interior Minister Amit Shah, Finance Minister Nirmala Sitharaman, Union State Ministers for Finance Pankaj Chaudhary and Bhagwat Kishanrao Karad also attended the event.

+During the event, Sitharaman said, “It is a momentous and historic occasion when three major milestones are launched.
+The Prime Minister has sown the seeds of this center (GIFT City) and will launch the main insiders and more initiatives will come in the near future.“

 Sources